top of page

 ¼ teaspoon turmeric

-1 teaspoon peanut oil or extra virgin olive oil + 3 teaspoons
+1 teaspoon cold pressed peanut oil or extra virgin olive oil + 3 teaspoons

 2 cups chopped carrot and green beans